mattiasmucherie/academy-server-development/corsandproxy.md

 Create a new project using expressjs, follow the steps below and name your project "github-users":

-1. Create a folder called `github-users`
+1. Create a folder
-1. Open your terminal or command prompt.
+1. Open your terminal or command prompt in that folder
 1. Run the command "npm init -y" to create a new npm package file with default settings.
 1. Run the command "npm install express axios cors nodemon --save" to install the necessary packages for your expressjs project, including express, axios, cors, and nodemon.
 1. After the installation is complete, your new expressjs project is ready to use with the name "github-users".